dsoto/ensp-202-notes/exponential.md

 similar to linear functions where the absolute difference between any two values separated by the same x-axis distance is the same.

+If you plot something on a log axis, you will notice that the distance between any two numbers with the same ratio is the equal.
+This preservation of the size of a ratio is the key feature of logarithms and exponentials.

 ## Graph illustrating this point

 ## Folding paper